sudhirvacharya/vscpde_c_practice/README.md

     Recursion         Not possible                        Possible (compiler may not inline) Header needed     No                                  Defined in header (static inline)

+### what is side of MACRO instead of using inline function?
     Side effect trap (Macro):

         #define SQ(x)  ((x) * (x))